Crate — Designing AI Evolution

 The product

-Crate is an AI-powered discovery and personalization product for internet-native users who save, explore, and build taste across the web.
-It learns from user-consented signals and saved content to generate a living Taste ID, then uses that to power a visual, editorial home feed.
+Crate is an AI-powered discovery and personalization product for the AI Era.
+It learns from user-generated signals and saved content to generate a living Taste ID, then uses that to power a visual, editorial home feed.

 The Opportunity